MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 It is the gold standard for typesetting scientific documents.
 This template can be used on Overleaf.
-It can also be used in a collaborative fashion online in Overleaf.
+It can also be used collaboratively online in Overleaf.

 ## PDF of Annotated Bibliography